aashakadesai/NLP_Project_HENIN/README.md

 Dataset available at https://sites.google.com/site/cucybersafety/home/cyberbullying-detection-project/dataset

 Once acquired, the datset can be preprocessed using the files in the preprocessing folder.
 We are unable to upload processed data due to signed End User Agreements with the source institution.
-However, please feel free to email us for processed code if you are running into trouble.
+We had to modify the column labels in the vine dataset for it to work with the preprocessing code provided in the HENIN codebase.
+Please feel free to email us for processed code if you are running into trouble.

 ### Dependencies
 To run the HENIN model code, the following are required